Are you on a budget and need extra storage in your garden? Well, guess what? You might not be the only one.

 Step 1 – Frame the floor

-We decided to go with only two.
-I did this because I didn’t need a large tool shed.
-I really just wanted a small space by the garden that I could easily access the tools I’d need.
+Because we don’t need a large tool shed, we decided to go with two pallets.
+We really just wanted a small space by the garden that one could easily access the tools they need.
 Any larger tools could remain in our pole barn or other storage buildings.

-So if you are looking for free pallets, I usually advise you to look at local businesses.
-Stores like nurseries or any other locally owned place that would have items shipped.
-You will actually be doing them a favor by taking them off of their hands.
+If you are looking for free pallets, my advice to you is to look at local businesses.
+Stores like nurseries or any other locally-owned places that would have items shipped.
+You will actually be doing them a favor by taking the pallets off their hands.

 Because most companies have to pay to have their pallets disposed of.
-Smaller businesses care about such expenses.
-Where a lot of the larger companies do not.
+Smaller businesses care about such expenses, whilst a lot of the larger businesses do not.

-So that is why I recommend you start with the local mom and pop stores.
+So that is why I recommend you start with the local stores.

 Step 2 – Frame up the walls

 I told you all we built this garden shed at no expense to us.
-Well, I actually cheated a little.
+Well, I actually omitted the truth a little.

-My brother-in-law works at a lumber yard.
-So any wood that they can’t sell they allow their employees to take home.
-Which means we traded a few goats and got a huge amount of wood.
+My brother-in-law works at a lumberyard.
+So any wood that they can’t sell they let their employees take home.
+Which means we traded a few goats with him and got a huge amount of wood.

-But I realize not everyone has that same option.
-But most local hardware store sells pressure treated 2×4’s for around $2.50 apiece.
-Which means you could still have a garden shed (if your store prices are similar to ours) for $25.00.
+But I realize not everyone has that option.
+Most local hardware stores sell pressure-treated wood pieces at a reasonable price.
+This means you could still have a garden shed (if your store prices are similar to ours) at a lower price.

-Now, we’ll move on.
-Once you know how big you are going to make the tool shed, it will be time to frame up the walls.
+That’s not too bad.
+Once you know how big you are going to make the tool shed, the next step will be to frame up the walls.

 But regardless, you will need to place posts at the corner of each side of the garden shed.
-Once you do this, it is kind of like a game of connecting the dots.
+Once you do this, it kind of becomes a game of connecting the dots.

-So you’ll need to cut the other 2×4’s to length and run them across the top to connect each corner post.
-And you don’t need to run any 2×4’s at the bottom of the pallets.
+You’ll need to cut the other 2x4s to length and run them across the top to connect each corner post.
+And you don’t need to run any 2x4s at the bottom of the pallets.
 They are strong enough as is.

-Then you’ll want to add some bracing posts that run diagonally from corner post to corn post to help the tool shed have some extra stability.
+Then you’ll want to add some bracing posts that run diagonally from one corner post to another to help the tool shed have some extra stability.

 3. Frame the roof and add roofing

-The roof is the next step to this project.
+The roof is the next step in this project.
 You’ll begin by building a square the size of the garden shed along the top of the structure.
-You will need to cut the 2×4’s to length.
+You will need to cut the 2x4s to length.

 And this is to outline and support the future roof.

-Then you’ll want to cut 2×4’s to length when adding slats within the roof frame to support the actual roofing.
-When this is done it is time to add the actual roofing material to the frame.
+Then you’ll cut the 2x4s to length when adding slats within the roof frame to support the actual roofing.
+When this is done, then it will be time to add the actual roofing material to the frame.

-But if you have other roofing materials lying around that you could use for free by all means use those.
+But if you have other roofing materials lying around, then you could use those.